|ABC - The 1st Computer?|

 In December 1940 Atanasoff attended a lecture given by John Mauchly on using analogue computers.
 At the end he chatted with Mauchly about the alternative approach and told him all about the digital computer he was building.
-An invitation to view the machine was taken up a few months later when Mauchly and his son were house guests of Atanasoff for five days.
+An invitation to view the machine was taken up a few months later when Mauchly and his son were house guests of Atanasoff for five days, see 14 June 1941 - Date of a Significant Meeting.
 Mauchly asked to take a copy of the documentation so that he might build an Atanasoff calculator at the Moore School of Engineering.
 Atanasoff declined saying that he wanted the machine to remain secret until a patent was granted.

 During the war Atanasoff became head of the Acoustics Division of the Naval Ordinal Lab.
 Mauchly and J Presper Eckert were in the same section and news reached Atanasoff that they were working on something new to do with computing.
 He asked what they were up to but got the reply that the subject was classified.
 Mauchly and Eckert were of course working on the ENIAC - the machine that is generally regarded as the first digital computer.